FrostBit-Software-Lab-Lapland-UAS/carla/README.md

 5. Inside Muonio/WindowsNoEditor folder double click CarlaUE4.exe to start simulation

 6. Inside Muonio/WindowsNoEditor/PythonAPI/wintersim_examples there are few example scripts.
 Run either script to join simulation.
-Each script should be run in one terminal window.
+Each script should be run in one Terminal window.

   ```
     python wintersim_control.py